vendelin8/firemage/README.md

   1. A list of all users with special permissions is saved as a cache.
 Otherwise you'd have to iterate all Firebase Auth users every time.

 ## Use cases
+- List all privileged users from the Firestore cache.
-- Search users by name or email address (if you have those in your Firestore), and change their permissions.
+- Search users by name or email address (if you have those in your Firestore).
-- List all privileged users from the Firestore cache, and change their permissions.
+- Edit permissions of listed or searched users.
-- Save your changes to Firebase Auth and the Firestore cache.
+- Save permission changes to Firebase Auth and the Firestore cache.
 - In case your Firestore cache and Auth Claims get out of sync, you can refresh the cache.

 ## Setup